Syria’s main opposition bloc is holding its first meeting with UN envoy Staffan de Mistura in Geneva, before talks aimed at ending the war.

-MSF said on Saturday that at least 16 people - close to one person a day - have died since three aid convoys entered the town, near the Lebanese border 40km northwest of the capital Damascus, on January 11.
+MSF said on Saturday that at least 16 people – close to one person a day – had died since three aid convoys entered the town, near the Lebanese border 40km northwest of the capital Damascus, on January 11.

 The group said that an estimated 320 people in Madaya were suffering from malnutrition, 33 of whom were “in danger of death if they do not receive prompt and effective treatment”.

 Additional reporting by Al Jazeera’s Basma Atassi in Geneva